 Developing Talking Points for meeting with Representatives

-- Advocate or develop talking points for advocacy groups based on your expertise or from consensus documents (e.g. IPCC, National Climate Assessment, EPA Climate Change Impacts, Reports from the National Academies of Sciences, Engineering, and Medicine).
+- Advocate or develop talking points for advocacy groups based on your expertise or from consensus documents-e.g. GSA Position Statements, National Climate Assessment, Reports from the National Academies of Sciences, Engineering, and Medicine).
 The American Geosciences Institute also offers Geoscience in Your State fact sheets that review geoscience employment, water, minerals, and hazards issues in your state.
 These also describe federally-funded geoscience.

-- Assist your students in exploring impacts of policy on their community (Example Activity: Climate Change Talking Points (Microsoft Word 2007 (.docx) 16kB Mar20 17))*
+- Assist your students in exploring impacts of policy on their community (Example Activity: Explore Local Issues (Microsoft Word 2007 (.docx) 20kB Mar14 18))*

 *Assign this to small groups and work to compile & discuss talking points across groups.
 This might include having each group add a talking point.
-A quick poll could determine which talking points the class feels will be best received or represent the diversity of voices in your community.
 The assignment could be modified to consider local perspectives versus common perspectives presented in national news sources.
 Identifying audience-relevant talking points is also useful when drafting Op-Eds, Blogs, or Social Media.

 American Geosciences Institute, Policy and Critical Issues.
 Follow monthly policy updates and geoscience funding trends.